Legal options when a dog bites and injures someone

 - The dog was working as a hunting, herding, farming, ranching, or predator control dog when the bite occurred.

 The owner can argue that the injured person was partly or entirely at fault for his or her own injuries.
 This defense, known as “comparative negligence,” will reduce the injured person’s damages if that individual was partly at fault, and will extinguish them if that person was 50% or more at fault.

 Surprisingly, dog bites are covered by homeowners’ insurance.

 If you are a victim of a dog bite, it is incredibly important to acquire as much information about the owner of the animal as possible.
 This is like a car accident, so if necessary, make sure to call animal control to get a handle on the situation.
 At the very least take a picture of the dog owner’s driver’s license.

 Consider that most dog bites do not happen at houses; they happen on trails or at parks.
 If you do not have information about the owner, you will not be able to pursue a legal case.

 For those who own dogs, make sure to talk to your insurance agent about your animal.
 Lots of insurance companies refuse to cover certain breeds (pit bulls, unfortunately, are among those likely not to be covered, along with Dobermans, Rottweilers, and sometimes even Saint Bernards, Newfoundlands, and Huskies).
 You might think you are covered only to find out later that you are not.
 When that happens, the injured party will pursue an action against you personally.

 What should I do if I have been bitten or if my dog bit someone?

 Consider speaking with an experienced personal injury attorney who understands these laws.
-You can get hold of me at 303-963-9684 or tell me more about your dog bite case here.
+You can tell me more about your dog bite case here.